methodphoto/mincc/data/2019/2019-blagdon-hill.md

 title: "Blagdon Hill -v- The Min"
 gameLocation: "Sellicks Green"
 gameDate: "04/07/2019"
+shortReport: "Blagdon Hill won the toss and batted first.
+They made 213 for 9 wkts in 35 overs.
+The Min replied with 202 all out in 33.3 overs"
 result: "Blagdon Hill won by 11 runs"
 resultType: "Lost"
 type: "game"
 ---

-Played at {gameLocation} on {gameDate}

-Blagdon Hill won the toss and batted first.
-They made 213 for 9 wkts in 35 overs.
-The Min replied with 202 all out in 33.3 overs
-**Result:** {result}

 ## Blagdon Hill Innings